 The BLBMC treated all bread machines (it listed 18 manufacturers in the market at the time) as equivalent, with a warning to “Take Stock of Your Machine”.
 This undersells differences in design of bread machines, and understates what new bakers need to know:

 - Baking involves doing something until a result it observed (the dough is mixed and supple; it has risen, or is ready to bench or bake);

 - Some steps cannot be described to a novice without pictures and videos.
 A baker with some experience might know how a “shaggy” dough (whole wheat dough that has been mixed to the point that the ingredient including water have been blended and the flour has absorbed the water and can be kneaded to develop gluten and left to rise may be described as shaggy) differs from a dry dough that needs more water;

 - Machines work in simple steps, without feedback.
 The designer can program combinations of steps that should produce results with some combinations of ingredients if the machine is loaded properly;

 - A bread machine is a labour saving tool, and not a replacement for the tools and method of artisanal baking.

 - The book did not anticipate technological and market changes including:

 - Developments in growing and preserving dry yeast, active and instant, and

-The BLBMC might be called “Bread machines – the missing manual”.
+The BLBMC might be called “Bread machines – the missing manual” – for the end of the 1990s.
 It covers the varieties of white bread, and the method of changing texture and flavour.
 It has recipes for whole wheat, and ancient grains.
 It did not anticipate the demand for gluten-free bread recipes and methods, with only 8 pages on that topic.
 The BLBMC has worthwhile sections on bread machine operation and (pp. 38-39) on common failures.
 It has sections, sidebars, and detail sections on bread making and bread machine topics.
 The table of contents and the index don’t locate all of them: